Office: 7 Harned Hall

 Research in my lab combines the laboratory tools of molecular genetics with the conceptual tools of population genetics and phylogenetics to understand mechanisms of evolutionary divergence in plants.
-Current projects include phylogeography, evolution, and conservation of endemic Lotus on the California Channel Islands and systematics and evolution of Acmispon.
+Current projects include systematics and population genetics of Platanthera orchids, ecology and biogeography of legume-rhizobia symbioses, and systematics and evolution of Acmispon.
 I also serve as curator of the MSU herbarium.

 Nelson, G., P. Sweeney, L.E.
 Wallace, R.K.
 Rabeler, et al. 2015.
 Digitization workflows for flat sheets and packets of plants, algae, and fungi.
 Applications in Plant Sciences 3(9): 1500065.

 Wheeler, G.L., H.E.
 Dorman, A. Buchanan, L. Challagundla, and L.E.
 Wallace.
 2014.
 A review of the prevalence, utility, and caveats of using chloroplast simple sequence repeats for studies of plant biology.
 Applications in Plant Sciences 2(12): 1400059.

 Adhikari, B. and L.E.
 Wallace.
 2014.
 Does the Platanthera dilatata (Orchidaceae) complex contain cryptic species or continuously variable populations?
 Plant Systematics and Evolution 300: 1465-1476.

 McGlaughlin, M.E., L.E.
 Wallace, G.L.
 Wheeler, G. Bresowar, L. Riley, N.R.
 Britten, and K. Helenurm.
 2014.
 Do the island biogeography predictions of MacArthur and Wilson hold when examining genetic diversity on the near mainland California Channel Islands?
 Examples from endemic Acmsipon (Fabaceae).
 Botanical Journal of the Linnean Society 174: 289-304.